(Google Doc Version 23-24)

 To be considered a team, a team must start 4 racers in the event.
 Others are considered independents and care must be taken to not score them in the team results.
 If a team starts with 4 or more racers and finishes with less than 4, the scoring will go as follows: Take 1 more number than the last starting team racer in the event and add that to the team for scoring.
 This same number will be used for any team needing a “dummy” score.
 In the scoring of a race, all 6 team racers actually enter into the scoring.
 While the top 4 skiers score points, the 5th and 6th team racers displace or keep other team racers from scoring a lower place.
 However, these may be scored as a tiebreaker.
 The final scoring results must show the four scoring places of the team racers in each event with a grid, with two event and team totals indicating the final standings.
 Independent racers must be removed from the team scoring.
 It is recommended to include a set of results that show team racers only, to easily reference the place points of the team racers in each event.

 a.)
-For districts: Each seed will contain one racer from each team.
+For districts: Each seed will contain one racer from each team and one independent racer.
+The Independent racers will be ranked within their district based on results.
 Within each seed a separate draw will occur.
 Separate draws will be made for slalom and giant slalom at the districts and State Championships.
-The first seed is for team racers, with the second seed for independent racers.
 Racers on teams that may not be complete (less than four racers) will be seeded in with the regular team racers.
 Definition of team racers: Racers whose school has a recognized alpine ski program.
 Independent racers are those who affiliate and train with another school, a recognized team and abides by the same rules and procedures as a team skier.

 c.)
 If a school is hosting the State Championships and did not qualify as a team, they are eligible to enter